Menu

 Hit the Town

 The walking villages across the Outer Banks provide an amazing opportunity to take your pet for time on the town.
-Duck, Corolla and Ocracoke villages have shops and eateries that offer fun for pet and owner alike.
-Stroll down the boardwalk of the Waterfront Shops in Duck and stop in to Outer Barks for a special treat for your furry friend.
-Downtown Manteo is also wonderful open area with pet-friendly shops and restaurants.
+Duck, Corolla, and Ocracoke villages have shops and eateries that offer fun for pets and owners alike.
+Stroll down the boardwalk of the Waterfront Shops in Duck and stop in at Outer Barks for a special treat for your furry friend.
+Downtown Manteo is also a wonderful open area with pet-friendly shops and restaurants.

 hiking trails with your dog